-Northern lights in the Faroe Islands is a rare fantastic phenomenon you can experience if you are lucky enough.
+Northern lights on the Faroe Islands are a rare fantastic phenomenon you can experience if you are lucky enough.
 Northern lights or aurora borealis show up mostly during the winter.
-Still, it cannot be guaranteed in any location of the islands, as the weather during the winter usually varies.
-And the Northern Lights often depends on clear skies and temps going to 32 F (0 C) or below freezing.
+Still, it cannot be guaranteed to be observable in any part of the islands, since the weather during the winter usually varies.
+Meaning, the northern lights often depend on clear skies.
 So keep a sharp eye on the weather forecast for the evenings or nights.
-The trip can be mixed with some of the many exciting nature experiences on the Faroe Islands anyway.
+Anyway, no reason to furrow your brows, as the trip can be supplemented with many exciting nature experiences on the Faroe Islands.

-Though not a lot of tourists travel to such distant places as Faroe in winter, February might be the perfect timing to see the Northern Lights.
-Moreover, the hotels are half-empty but still available and with good offers.
+Though not a lot of tourists travel to such distant places as the Faroe Islands in the winter, February may very well be the perfect time to see the polar lights.
+Moreover, the hotels are mostly vacant, with plenty of avail-abilities in bookings along with other good offers.
 During this time, the nights are the longest, and the sky is the darkest, which makes it an ideal combination.

 The magnificent magic landscape is sure to enhance the experience you get, and we can promise you—the surprise of receiving a tourist in February on people's faces may be worth a lot!